TU-CSCI3362-SP22/activity-singleton/README.md

 **TODO**
 - [ ] Make the example methods
 - [ ] Consider having different constructors on the chocbot subclasses
-- [ ] Consider moving some of the fancy constructor-web-parsing stuff back into the chocbots.

 ## Phase 1 -
 Browse through the different classes to get a feel for how the Candy Factory operates.
 You'll notice that there is a super class, `CandyOrder`, that has three subclasses for the three different kinds of candy our factory produces: `LollipopOrder`, `ChocolateBarOrder`, `ChocPBCupOrder`.
 There is also a `TaskManager` that handles all of the orders that customers can submit either through a `callInOrder` or a `webOrder`.